 Learning to organize your Outlook inbox is an important skill that every student should learn.
-A tidy inbox makes it easy to reference of the countless emails students send and receive when earning their degree.
+A tidy inbox makes it easy to reference the countless emails students send and receive when earning their degree.

-Outlook provides users tools like folders, rules and categories to organize their inbox.
+Outlook provides users tools like folders, rules, and categories to organize their inbox.
 The tools are flexible and easy to use, but the way people use them will depend on their needs.
 For students, these tools are perfect for organizing emails by semester and course.

 How to Set up Folders